springernature/frontend-playbook/accessibility/accessibility-checklist.md

 * [Article: Opening links in a new window](https://www.nomensa.com/blog/2011/opening-links-new-window)

+## Forms

+### Labels and context

+Associate all form controls with appropriate labels.

+Use fieldsets or optgroups to group related controls.

 ### Don't use HTML5 input placeholders for important information

 Input placeholders disappear when the user begins typing, may be mistaken for a value, and may not provide adequate context.